KQM-git/TCL/docs/characters/electro/keqing.md

 * Keqing's N1C is her highest damage combo but is stamina hungry.
   * N4C is a comparable damage combo that is less stamina intensive.
-* Keqing's N4 does not give iframe.
+* Keqing's N4 does not give i-frame.

 </TabItem>